brf153/atlan_frontend_test/README.md

 # LLM Catalogue App

-The LLM Catalogue App is a frontend web application built with React, TypeScript, Tailwind CSS, Shadcn, Redux, and MockAPI.
+The LLM Catalogue App is a frontend web application built with React, TypeScript, Tailwind CSS, Shadcn, Redux, React Router and MockAPI.
 It provides a user-friendly interface to explore and interact with various Language Models (LLMs).

 ## Features